gscano/buffer_handle/README.md

 Note that `<config::static_, Action>` is used and not `<config::static_, action::prepare>` because in the second case the content would be rewritten every time the function is called may it be with **write** or **reset**.

-Then the varying strings could be introduced
+Then the varying strings could be introduced:

 ```cpp
   ...